BarisPozlu/Lypant-Engine/README.md

 Even though a `premake` binary is not provided for non-Windows platforms, the build process is still similar:

+1. Make sure you have Premake5 installed
-1. Clone the repository with submodules.
+2. Clone the repository with submodules.
-2. Run the `SetupLibraries` script manually.
+3. Run the `SetupLibraries` script manually.
-3. Run `premake5` yourself to generate platform-specific project files:
+4. Run `premake5` yourself to generate platform-specific project files:
    ```bash
    premake5 gmake2    # for Linux Makefiles
    premake5 xcode4    # for macOS
    ```

-> Make sure you have [Premake5] installed globally or locally.

 ---